jamesdellinger/ios-nanodegree-meme-me-version-2-app/README.md

 3. When a picture is loaded into the meme editor, top and bottom meme text fields always automatically readjust to top of meme image, no matter if image is landscape or portrait.
-User doesn't have to rotate phone to landscape to get the text fields to the top and bottom of a landscape image.
-(Cause really, as of 2017, who even rotates their phones to landscape?):
+User doesn't have to rotate phone to landscape to get the text fields to the top and bottom of a landscape image (though app does support rotation, should user desire to do so).
+(But really, as of 2017, who even rotates their phones to landscape?):

     <img src="https://github.com/jamesdellinger/ios-nanodegree-meme-me-version-2-app/blob/master/Screenshots/Screen%20Shot%202017-10-22%20at%209.35.58%20PM.png" height="400">